Trump releases video with image of Biden tied up - ExBulletin

 Trump releases video with image of Biden tied up

-What you need to know Presumptive Republican presidential nominee Donald Trump came under fire Friday for posting a video on social media containing an image of a tied-up President Joe Biden painted on the tailgate of a truck that was passing.
-The Biden campaign was quick to condemn the video. for suggesting physical violence to the sitting Democratic president.
-The former president posted the video on his social media site, Truth Social.
-His caption says the video was taken on Long Island, New York, on Thursday, when the former president was attending the wake of a New York City police officer who was killed during a traffic stop.
-The released video shows a passing truck, decorated with Trump 2024. and flags claiming support for the police, with a photo of a seemingly helpless Biden, his hands and feet tied, painted on the back of the vehicle.

 The Biden campaign was quick to condemn the video for suggesting physical harm to the sitting Democratic president.
-Biden has portrayed his likely 2024 opponent as someone who freely evokes Nazi imagery regarding immigrants, while emphasizing in his speeches that Trump's efforts to overturn his 2020 election defeat ultimately led to an assault on the Capitol American.
+Biden has portrayed his likely 2024 opponent as someone who freely evokes Nazi imagery regarding immigrants, while also emphasizing in his speeches that Trump's efforts to overturn his 2020 election defeat ultimately led to an assault on the US Capitol.

+What you need to know Presumptive Republican presidential nominee Donald Trump is drawing criticism for posting a video on social media Friday containing an image of a tied-up President Joe Biden painted on the tailgate of a truck that was passing.
+The Biden campaign was quick to condemn the video suggesting physical violence against the sitting Democratic president.
+The Biden campaign's communications director said: “Trump regularly incites political violence and it's time for people to take notice seriously “.
+A Trump campaign spokesperson responded that Democrats called for “despicable violence” against the former president.

 The U.S. Secret Service issued a statement saying it “does not confirm or comment on protective intelligence matters.”

 The former president posted the video on his social media site, Truth Social.
-His caption says the video was taken on Long Island, New York, on Thursday, when the former president was attending the wake of a New York City police officer who was killed during a traffic stop.
+His caption says the video was taken Thursday on Long Island, New York, when the former president was attending the wake of a New York City police officer who was killed during a traffic stop.

 Shares of Trump Media & Technology Group Corp. began trading on the stock market on Tuesday, with the valuation adding billions of dollars to his fortune.